 To group by custom date ranges, select Custom.

-If you want ongoing and multi-day events to appear on your calendar on every date of their durations, select Include events that started in the past.
-For example, with this option selected, the exhibition mentioned above appears on the calendar every day between May 1 and June 30.
+If you want ongoing and multi-day events to appear on your calendar on every date of their durations, select Include events that started in the past and Group by or Subgroup by Day.

 For example, if you're publishing a project schedule, you might name the first time period Phase 1.